 Having looked at their cards, they then choose to ‘put down’ a meld before ending their turn by discarding one card.

-Play then continues clockwise with each player, in turn, (1)drawing one card from either the draw or the discard pile, (2)putting down a meld, or laying off and (3)discarding one card.
+Play then continues clockwise with each player, in turn, (1)drawing one card from either the stock or the discard pile, (2)putting down a meld, or laying off and (3)discarding one card.

 Finishing the Stock Pile